maxhbr/LDBcollector/README.md

 ### Wikipedia comparison of licenses
 The table for general comparison of licenses is taken from https://en.wikipedia.org/wiki/Comparison_of_free_and_open-source_software_licenses and is placed in the source file.

+The corresponding data is hardcoded in source code, right now.

 ### OSADL license checklist
 The folder `/data/OSADL/` contains a script `dump.sh` which pulls the checklist stuff.
 The sources for that are for example